BellaMoonaria/Moon-Development/privacy-policy.md

 The Bot may use stored Data, as defined below, for different features including but not limited to:
 - Command handling

-No usage of Data outside of the aformentioned cases will happen.
+No usage of Data outside of the aforementioned cases will happen.
 Data is and will not be shared or sold with any Third-Party website or service.

 ## Storage of Data